Endless Forms Most Beautiful (album): Release, reception and legacy

 Endless Forms Most Beautiful was released in late March 2015.
 It was first released in Japan on the 25th, in continental Europe and Argentina on the 27th, in the UK on the 30th, and in the United States on the 31st.
 In addition to a regular edition with 11 tracks, released on CD and as a digital download, the album was released as a double LP in different colors, a digibook edition with an instrumental CD, and two earbook editions.
 One earbook version included a CDs with instrumental and orchestral versions of the tracks, and a deluxe earbook included a vinyl LP.

 The album received positive reviews.
 According to Don Lawson of The Guardian, Nightwish's use of a less-fanciful theme introduced elements which "result in their most ambitious and assured record yet" and he praised Holopainen's songwriting.
 Lawson wrote that Jansen "strikes a fine balance between operatic acrobatics and straightforward, soulful restraint, most notably on twinkling earworm 'Élan'."
 Metal Storm called Endless Forms Most Beautiful "a sweet album of awesome songs" which "doesn't try to be some over the top attempt to grandly announce a new era for the band" and "a smart move".
 The online magazine praised Jansen's vocals and how they challenged her voice compared to her previous work with ReVamp; she uses "the soft and sweet side, the lows, the hushed serenade, as well as an even harsher side".

 Solomon Encina called the album the band's most accomplished effort in Metal Injection, although he found "Élan", "Alpenglow" and "Endless Forms Most Beautiful" repetitive and stale.
 Craig Hartranft, founder of Dangerdog Music Reviews, called Endless Forms Most Beautiful "pretty darn terrific".
 He described it as "the Nightwish you know and love: breathtaking arrangements paired with massive orchestration and beautiful vocals".
 MusicReviewRadar wrote: "[I]n Endless Forms Most Beautiful [Nightwish] evolved to their own personal and original style" leaving him "craving for their next album".
 According to the review team at Ultimate Guitar, the album needs several hearings to be fully understood but is "probably the most complete, well-written album in Nightwish's catalog".
 They considered "The Greatest Show on Earth" a pretentious title, but "closer to the truth than Nightwish has ever been before".

 Five years after the album's release, two discoveries had been named in honor of the band, as well as the album.
-A new crab species, called the Tanidromites nightwishorum was discovered by curator of palaentology, Dr Adiel A. Klompmaker on 10 July 2020, and was named in honor of the band in particular for the album.
+A new crab species, called the Tanidromites nightwishorum was discovered by curator of palaeontology, Dr Adiel A. Klompmaker on 10 July 2020, and was named in honor of the band in particular for the album.
 On 12 August 2020 a prehistoric rockshelter, called the Alpenglow Rockshelter, that was discovered in Pennsylvania, USA was also named for Nightwish, particularly in honor of the album's ninth track, "Alpenglow".

 In 2021, it was elected by Metal Hammer as the 3rd best symphonic metal album of all time.